Northern Stuart Corridor

 - 59 boreholes logged for induction and gamma.

-The Northern Stuart Corridor project is being undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources.
+The Northern Stuart Corridor project was undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources.

 Other key stakeholders include NT Power and Water Corporation, Northern Land Council (NLC), Tindal RAAF Base, NT Cattleman's Association, local indigenous groups and landholders.